How to recover from the White Screen of Death when booting a Mac

 The goal of Safe Mode is to get your Mac to actually power on.
 Safe Mode essentially blocks any outside forces,like printers or drivers, from interrupting your startup process.
 Safe Mode also sidesteps your system cache, which can fill up with unnecessary files over time and feed you the white screen of death.

-CleanMyMac X has a Smart Scan feature that quickly cleans up your Mac.
-It also has other modules for malware identification and removal, privacy settings, speed optimization, routine maintenance, and it can handle updating or deleting apps.
+CleanMyMac has a Smart Care tool that quickly cleans your Mac.
+It also has tools for malware identification and removal, privacy settings, speed optimization, routine maintenance, and app updating or deletion.

 Reset PRAM/NVRAM